eaglerock1337/marks.dev/site/ecto-1.md

 Here are the servers that I am planning to replace with the Ecto-1:

 - `delorean`
-  - my second-ever public server, the first one purpose-built
+  - my primary server for many years
   - started life as a Dell Inspiron 530 in 2008
-  - has a Q6600 Core 2 Quad CPU and 4GB of RAM
+  - Q6600 Core 2 Quad CPU with 4GB of RAM
   - previously hosted all of my services
   - hosted my public Minecraft server for years
   - still acting as a webserver and fileserver
 - `yanosh`
   - an old gaming machine repurposed as a server
-  - hand-built with a 1st-gen Intel Core i7-860 processor and 8GB of RAM
+  - 1st-gen Intel Core i7-860 CPU with 8GB of RAM
-  - acted as KVM hypervisor hosting multiple virtual machines
+  - ran KVM running several virtual machines
-  - formerly hosted my internal DNS server, multiple game servers
+  - hosted a DNS server and multiple game servers
-  - system is no longer running as hardware is failing
+  - system is offline as hardware is failing
 - `stapler`
   - a mini-itx PC in a small-form-factor case
-  - hand-built with a Ryzen 5 Q2400G APU and 16GB of RAM
+  - Ryzen 5 Q2400G APU with 16GB of RAM
   - formerly acted as my living room media server
   - currently acting as my Plex server
 - `pihole`